| | |

 | |

-| | Address: Prague 1 | With its origins in the 12th century, the Old Town Square is the most significant square in the historical centre of Prague and is unquestionably one of the most beautiful historical sights in Europe. | | | | |
+| With its origins in the 12th century, Old Town Square (Staroměstské náměstí) in Prague, with its ancient buildings and magnificent churches, is one of the most beautiful historical sights in Europe. | |

 |